Resource > Articles >

 Regulatory guidelines

 In preclinical testing, the drug developer is responsible for the choice of in vivo species.
-Factors including the drug target and how closely the animal species mimics human responses influence decision making, as does previous experience from past trials.
+Factors, including the drug target and how closely the animal species mimics human responses, influence decision-making, as does previous experience from past trials.

 Although times are changing, international guidelines currently specify the use of at least one rodent and one non-rodent species.
 Rats and dogs are most frequently used in toxicology testing, particularly for small molecules, with non-human primates (NHPs) being common for newer drug modalities.
 All pre-clinical data needs to be reported in regulatory filings.